ChimeHQ/Neon/README.md

 - A single View subclass
 - Low complexity

 Neon has a strong focus on efficiency and flexibility.
 These qualities bring some serious complexity.
 Right now, Neon is a collection of components that can be assembled together as part of a larger text system.
-It does not include a single component that ties everything together.
+It does not include a single View that ties everything together.

 I realize that many people are looking for exactly that.
 But, it's deceptively difficult, as text systems can be phenomenally complicated.
 I'd love to make easier-to-use parts, and that's a goal.
 But, it has to be done in a way that does not sacrifice flexibility.